Introduction

 Understanding the Basics of Window Treatments

-Before diving into the specifics of curtains over blinds, it’s essential to understand the different types of window treatments available.
+To fully appreciate the benefits of layering curtains over blinds, it’s essential to understand the key types of window treatments available today.

 Types of Window Treatments

-- Shades: Fabric or material that can be rolled or lifted to control light.
-Popular types include roller shades, Roman shades, and cellular shades.
+- Shades: Fabric or materials that roll or lift—popular types include roller, Roman, and cellular shades.

 The Benefits of Layering Curtains Over Blinds